stateful/docs.runme.dev/docs/how-runme-works/runme-via-ssh.md

 # Runme for VS Code SSH & Remote

+Runme enables you to execute codes and commands inside your Markdown file without switching tabs.
+It integrates easily with [VS Code SSH](https://code.visualstudio.com/docs/remote/ssh) and allows users to connect to remote instances effortlessly.
+This integration allows for easy execution of specific instructions directly in Markdown files, streamlining workflows and boosting productivity.

+In this section, we will explore the various ways you can utilize Runme with VS Code SSH.

-Runme is committed to delivering an exceptional experience right from the start.
-By using Runme, and [VS Code's native-SSH](https://code.visualstudio.com/docs/remote/ssh) capabilities you can easily connect to an instance and carry out specific instructions using Markdown docs.
-Before exploring various ways to utilize Runme through SSH, it's important to make sure that you have installed Runme for [VS Code](https://docs.runme.dev/installation/installrunme) or [CLI](https://docs.runme.dev/installation/runmecli) by referring to the [installation](https://docs.runme.dev/getting-started/) guide, as well as ensuring that you have access to the remote server you need.
+To follow up on the instructions on this page, ensure you have installed Runme on your [VS Code](https://docs.runme.dev/installation/installrunme) or [CLI](https://docs.runme.dev/installation/runmecli).
+Also, ensure you have access to the remote server you need.

 ## **VS Code Remote Development**

-Using runme on a remote server with VS Code enhances efficiency by streamlining the execution of tasks.
-It minimizes the need for manual commands, automating repetitive tasks, thereby saving time and reducing errors.
-This approach also optimizes performance by ensuring consistent and reliable execution of scripts and processes, ultimately improving the development workflow.
+Runme leverages the [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) provided by VS Code to enable you to attach remote SSH hosts to your local VS Code environment.
+This makes task execution easier and enhances productivity by simplifying development processes, minimizing the need for manual commands, and automating repetitive tasks, saving time and reducing the likelihood of errors.

+This approach also optimizes performance by ensuring consistent and reliable script and process execution, thus improving the development workflow.

 > 💡 Note: Runme harnesses VS Code's [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions to attach VS Code to remote SSH hosts.

-### SSH Connection
+### How to Set up SSH Connection in VS Code

 To set up your SSH key configuration, follow the steps below: